philipkleinrodick/2048_AI/README.md

 ### How to play 2048

 The rules of the game are quite simple.
 You start with a four by four grid initially filled with two '2' tiles.
 Then make a move up, down, left, or right.
 All of the tiles will shift in the designated direction.
 Tiles of the same value will combine into a single tile of twice the value.
 If there are any empty tiles, a single new tile will be added.
 The new tile will be a '2' with a probability of 90 percent and '4' with a probability of 10 percent.
 Each time two tiles are merged, the value of the resultant tile is added to your score.
+You win the game by achieving the 2048 tile, although one is allowed to continue playing until there are no more legal moves remaining.

 ### The Algorithms: Deep Q Learning